ilyassov-d/obsidian-minobsidget/README.md

 A minimal Obsidian plugin for embedding interactive HTML/CSS/JavaScript widgets inside notes.

-This is a stripped-down version of :contentReference[oaicite:0]{index=0} without gallery and UI features.
+This is a stripped-down version of [original repo](https://github.com/infinition/obsidian-obsidget) without gallery and UI features.

 ---